Uncovering the Computational Roles of Nonlinearity in Sequence Modeling Using Almost-Linear RNNs: Method

 \section{Method}

 \paragraph{Almost-Linear Recurrent Neural Networks}

-To dissect the roles of linear and nonlinear recurrence, we adopt an SSM-inspired architecture: the recently proposed AL-RNN \cite{brenner_almost-linear_2024}.
+To dissect the roles of linear and nonlinear recurrence, we adopt an SSM-inspired architecture: the recently proposed AL-RNN \citep{brenner_almost-linear_2024}.
 In this model, latent dynamics evolve under a combination of linear and PWL transition functions, modulated by external inputs.
-Nonlinearities are applied only to a subset \( P \leq M \) of the hidden state, making AL-RNNs a simplified variant of piecewise linear RNNs \cite{durstewitz_state_2017,brenner_tractable_2022}.
+Nonlinearities are applied only to a subset \( P \leq M \) of the hidden state, making AL-RNNs a simplified variant of piecewise linear RNNs \citep{durstewitz_state_2017,brenner_tractable_2022}.
+An AL-RNN is defined by: